osrf/gazebo_tutorials/torsional_friction/tutorial.md

 SDF offers two ways of parametrizing the contact surface.
 The user can either define a `patch_radius` (**a** above), which will be always the same independently of the contact depth or a `surface_radius` (**R** above), which is used together with contact depth.
-Note that in both cased, the user is specifying a single values for the whole surface, so picking values for non-spherical surfaces might require fine tuning.
+Note that in both cases, the user is specifying a single value for the whole surface, so picking values for non-spherical surfaces might require fine tuning.

 To choose between methods, you can set the `use_patch_radius` tag to true